Chemaclass/chemaclass.com/content/blog/2021-11-20-london-vs-chicago.md

 ![blog-cover](/images/blog/2021-11-20/cover.jpg)

-In TDD, there are two known schools: the mockist school (aka Outside-in) and the classicist school (aka Inside-out).
+There are two known schools in TDD: the mockist school (aka Outside-in) and the classicist school (aka Inside-out).

 <!-- more -->

+### Why London and Chicago?

+Two companies, one from London and another from Chicago, claimed to do TDD, but they were focused on different aspects.
+The London company was building software from outside-in, while the Chicago company from inside-out.
+Let's see them in more detail.

 ## Outside-in: London School